MySQL CDC overview

 -

-binlog_format
+binlog_format -

-binlog_row_image
+binlog_row_image -

 expire_logs_days

 Configuring the expire_logs_days parameter to an appropriate value is essential to ensure bringing data from the log constantly.
-The key trade-off is between storage usage and the ability to retain enough log history to recover from failures.
+The key trade-off is between storage usage and the ability to keep enough log history to recover from failures.
 Setting expire_logs_days too high can consume excessive storage on the MySQL server or cluster, while setting it too low risks purging logs before Data Integration can retrieve them if the connector encounters an issue.

 For Data Integration, the recommended value for expire_logs_days is 7 days.
 This strikes a practical balance between _binlog_ storage requirements and the retention needed to support reliable recovery in the event of failure fetching the log.